 It's really hard to get Drake to eat sometimes.
 He likes most everything, but I never know when he's going to actually eat it.
 He could chow down on cheese one day and refuse it for the next two weeks before loving it again.
 Same with almost everything else.
 The only things that he will usually not refuse are yogurt and Cheerios...most of the time.
 But he's even been known to go on a Cheerio strike.
-He looks all innocent and harmless, but he has also been known to hurl his unwanted peas at his brother's head with very good accuracy.
+He looks all innocent and harmless, but he has also been known to hurl his unwanted peas at his brother's

 One can imagine my relief a few days ago when I managed to get him to eat mini corndogs.
 (We moms celebrate small victories).
 Granted, most of them ended up on the floor eventually, but I have photographic evidence that at least some of the corndog came into contact with his mouth and may have even made it into his stomach.